rutujabhandigani/Credit-Card-Fraud-Detection/README.md

 Identification of fraudulent credit card transactions - anomaly detection

 ### Introduction
-It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+It is important for credit card companies to able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.

 ### Dataset
 https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud <br>